handmade success

 Customising your candle burn test

-While the ASTM candle burn test is a great way to candle makers to test their products, you may want to modify it slightly to better suit your needs.
+While the ASTM candle burn test is a great way for candle makers to test their products, you may want to modify it slightly to better suit your needs.

-For example, if you are testing a new candle fragrance, you may want to increase the burn time to 8 hours to better understan how the fragrance will develop over time.
+For example, if you are testing a new candle fragrance, you may want to increase the burn time to 8 hours to better understand how the fragrance will develop over time.

 You may also want to test different wicks to see which one burns the candle more evenly.